 Entrants can either enter themselves or be nominated by others.
 If an entrant is nominated it is important they have the opportunity to provide input to the documentation in support of their nomination.

-Activity entered for this prize must have been undertaken in Australia or its territories (as defined by the Australian Government) by an Australian citizen, b) an Australian permanent resident, or c) a New Zealand citizen who is a resident in Australia, at the time the activity entered was undertaken.
+Activity entered for this prize must have been undertaken in Australia or its territories (as defined by the Australian Government) by a) an Australian citizen, b) an Australian permanent resident, or c) a New Zealand citizen who is a resident in Australia, at the time the activity entered was undertaken.

 To be eligible, entries must contain at least one (1) Assessor report.
 Assessor reports should be signed and dated by the assessor (electronic signature is fine), and include name, position and contact details of the assessor (a letterhead including these details is sufficient).
 NOTE: Judges rely on Assessor's reports to provide additional perspective and informed opinion on entries.
 For other Eureka Prizes, Assessors should not be personally or directly involved in the activity entered in this prize.
 However, for this prize it is expected that an Assessor report will be provided by someone who has been mentored by the entrant.